eth-ait/hci-project-group-2/resources/personas/David Fischer.md

 ### Goal

-Improve process to achieve network stability, uptime, security, speed, performance by reducing the impact of human error and increasing the explainability of network topology and properties.
+Improve process to achieve network stability, uptime, security, speed, and performance by reducing the impact of human error and increasing the explainability of network topology and properties.

 ### Pain Points
 - Inheriting old burdens